rrampage/cftv-search/README.md

 The site's code is ~~copied~~ heavily adapted from [VectorLogoZone](https://github.com/VectorLogoZone/vectorlogozone/blob/gh-pages/www/index.html) but with JQuery dependency removed.

 #### TODO:
-- Work correctly on mobile devices
+- ~~Work correctly on mobile devices~~ (Fixed by using replace instead of replaceAll for formatting markdown)
 - Make responsive
 - Improve aesthetic (slightly)
 - ~~Reduce static JSON size~~